These are the Best Thunderbolt 4 laptops for 2022

 The design of the Blade 15 Advanced is very much in line with Razer’s typical aesthetic.
 It’s got a very clean, minimalistic all-black look, featuring a Razer logo on the lid.
 The keyboard has per-key RGB backlighting, and it’s flanked by two top-firing stereo speakers.
 For everything it packs inside, the Blade 15 Advanced is surprisingly compact, measuring just over 17mm in thickness and weighing around 4lbs for its lightest configuration.

 Overall, this is a very impressive gaming laptop, and while it’s somewhat pricy, it definitely delivers the goods you’d expect at that price.
+Razer is refreshing the Blade 15 laptop soon, so you may want to old out for it, but this is still a great option.

 Best convertible: HP Spectre x360 14